John Donald Robb: Electronic music

 Robb was in his 70s when he discovered an entirely new medium for his musical compositions.
-In the summer of 1965, he attended a seminar hosted by Robert Moog in upstate New York to learn more about a revolutionary new instrument, which came to be known as the Moog synthesizer.
-Shortly thereafter he became one of the first to purchase the synthesizer and set about to create a new body of electronic music.
+In the summer of 1965, he attended a seminar hosted by Robert Moog in upstate New York to learn more about the revolutionary new instrument which came to be known as the Moog synthesizer.
+Shortly thereafter, he became one of the first to purchase the synthesizer and set about to create a new body of electronic music.
 In all, Robb composed more than 65 electronic works.

 At a 1969 concert, he collaborated with the Albuquerque Symphony Orchestra to present "Transmutation for Orchestra and Electronic Instrument", one of his compositions that involved both the Moog synthesizer and an orchestra.
 A selection of his electronic works was presented at a 1969 international music festival in Trieste, Italy.
 As a pioneer in this new medium, he spoke at conferences around the world.
 In 2012, Robb was recognized as one of 12 pioneers of electronic music featured in the Moog Foundation's 2012 wall calendar.

-Robb died in 1989 at the age of 97, within 10 days of the death of his beloved wife, Harriet.
+Robb died in 1989 at the age of 96, within 10 days of the death of his beloved wife, Harriet.
 They had been married for 68 years.
 He was active as a composer well into his 90s and completed his Requiem, which was his last major composition when he was 93.